Questions and Answers About Measure D

 Q: Is there any other way to fund these repairs?

-A: The State does not provide the levels of funding we need to renovate our local schools.
-Our schools need safety upgrades, up-to-date technology and science labs, as well as additional classrooms to prevent overcrowding and provide a safe learning environment.
+A: The State does not provide the levels of funding we need to renovate San Ramon Valley schools.
+Schools need safety upgrades, up-to-date technology and science labs, as well as additional classrooms to prevent overcrowding and provide a safe learning environment.
 The only way to upgrade our schools is to pass a local school bond measure.

 Q. Can the State take any Measure D funds?